FAQS

 Dark green plus signDark green minus sign

 Electrons flow to the closest loads, and the electric grid is highly interconnected between different utility companies and providers.
-The power will flow to the nearest connected loads, including Morgan County and the rest of Colorado.
+The power will flow to the nearest connected loads, including Weld County, Morgan County and the rest of Colorado.
 Much like the Pawnee Generating Station, the solar project currently anticipates interconnecting to the Public Service Company of Colorado (PSCo) transmission system which, according to PSCo, serves nearby communities including Weldona, Brush, Hillrose, Merino, Atwood, Sterling and Greeley.

 Design, Construction & Operations